Similarity Contrastive Estimation for Self-Supervised Soft Contrastive Learning: Implementation details for pretraining small and medium datasets

-\textbf{Implementation details for small and medium datasets.} We use the ResNet-18 encoder.
-Because the images are smaller, and ResNet is suitable for larger images, typically 224x224, we follow guidance from SimCLR and replace the first 7x7 Conv of stride 2 with a 3x3 Conv of stride 1.
+\textbf{Implementation details for small and medium datasets.} We use the ResNet-18 encoder and pretrain for $200$ epochs.
+Because the images are smaller, and ResNet is suitable for larger images, typically $224 \times 224$, we follow guidance from SimCLR and replace the first $7 \times 7$ Conv of stride $2$ with a $3\times3$ Conv of stride $1$.
 We also remove the first pooling layer.
-The strong data augmentations set applied is: random resized crop with a min ratio of 0.2, color distortion with a strength of 0.5, gray scale with a probability of 0.2, gaussian blur with probability of 0.5, and horizontal flipping with probability of 0.5.
-The weak data augmentations set is composed of a random resized crop and a random horizontal flipping with the same parameters as the strong data augmentations.
+The strong data augmentation distribution applied is: random resized crop, color distortion with a strength of $0.5$, gray scale with a probability of $0.2$, gaussian blur with probability of $0.5$, and horizontal flip with probability of $0.5$.
+The weak data augmentation distribution is composed of a random resized crop and a random horizontal flip with the same parameters as the strong data augmentation distribution.

 We use 2 GPUs for a total batch size of 256.
-The memory buffer size is set to 4096 for small datasets and 16384 for medium datasets.
+The memory buffer size is set to 4,096 for small datasets and 16,384 for medium datasets.
 The projector is a 2 fully connected layer network with a hidden dimension of 512 and an output dimension of 256.
 A batch normalization is applied after the hidden layer.
-The SGD optimizer is used during training with a momentum of 0.9 and a weight decay of $5e^{-4}$.
+The SGD optimizer is used during training with a momentum of $0.9$ and a weight decay of $5e^{-4}$.
 A linear warmup is applied during 5 epochs to reach the initial learning rate of $0.06$.
-The learning rate is scaled using the linear scaling rule: $lr = initial\_learning\_rate * batch\_size / 256$ and then follow the cosine decay scheduler without restart.
-The momentum value to update the momentum network is 0.99 for small datasets and 0.996 for medium datasets.
-For our baselines MoCov2 and ReSSL, we use the same architecture as our proposed SCE to fairly compare the methods.
-For ReSSL we select the best temperature hyper-parameters provided by their original paper and for MoCo we use the temperature $\tau = 0.2$.
+The learning rate is scaled using the linear scaling rule: $lr = initial\_learning\_rate * batch\_size / 256$ and then follows the cosine decay scheduler without restart.
+The momentum value to update the momentum network is $0.99$ for small datasets and $0.996$ for medium datasets.

-\textbf{Evaluation protocol.} To evaluate our pretrained encoders, we perform a linear evaluation by freezing the encoder parameters and training a linear classifier on top of the encoder outputs.
-We train the linear classifier using a SGD optimizer with an initial learning rate of 30 without weight decay and a momentum of 0.9.
-The learning rate is decayed by a factor of $0.1$ at 60 and 80 epochs.
-The training set is randomly cropped to the resolution of the original images and a random horizontal flipping is applied with a probability of 0.5.
-For small datasets, a padding of 4 on each side of the image is applied before cropping.
-The validation set is resized to the resolution of the datasets.